openfaas/docs/docs/openfaas-pro/introduction.md

 OpenFaaS Pro operates on a self-service model with support for OpenFaaS Pro features only via email.

-Both tiers come with access to the Customer Community, for feedback & collaboration with the OpenFaaS developers and other customers.
+Both tiers come with access to the [Customer Community](https://github.com/openfaas/openfaas-pro), for feedback & collaboration with the OpenFaaS developers and other customers.

 No support is offered to commercial users of OpenFaaS CE, which is primarily meant for exploration and open source developers.

 ### Getting started

-OpenFaaS Pro is primarily developed for Kubernetes, however most of the features are also compatible with faasd.
+OpenFaaS Pro is developed primarily for team deploying to Kubernetes, however most of the features are also compatible with faasd.
 Learn about faasd and OpenFaaS Pro here: [The Event-Driven Edge with OpenFaaS](https://www.openfaas.com/blog/eventdriven-edge/)

 Are you interested in OpenFaaS for your organisation?
 [Contact us](https://openfaas.com/support/) to find out more.